The Major Ways Augmented Analytics Has Improved Education

 Today, Artificial Intelligence and Machine Learning have transformed student assessments beyond the A to F spectrum, as Augmented data analysis helps teachers get more insights out of student work.
 The technology can go even further, assessing a student’s knowledge level and pinpointing where they need more help, as well as design learning tasks in a way that matches a student’s cognitive behavior (for example, smart software can designate someone as a “visual learner” or “reading learner”).
 Augmented Analytics even has the intelligence to explain why a student likely got an answer wrong–in real-time.

 Retention.
 Thanks to Educational Data Mining, Augmented Analytics can address student retention and attendance rates.
-By definition, this advanced technology is more prescriptive than traditional data analytics and can include predictive analytics to identify at-risk students long before they fail or drop out (which has shown to improve graduation rates).
+By definition, this advanced technology is more prescriptive than traditional data analytics and can include predictive analytics to identify at-risk students long before they fail or drop out (which has been shown to improve graduation rates).
 Gamification (learning by playing educational games) has proven to be a hit with students born into a digital generation (even colleges are using it to increase retention rates).

 In short, Augmented Analytics has done the same thing for education as it has for so many other industries: the more information we have, the better we can identify root causes and solve problems.